+- For exclusions of more than five towers, the ISO and the NPCC Reliability Coordinating Committee need to specifically approve each request for exclusion.

+- A phase-to-ground fault, with delayed fault clearing,29 on any:

-- o Generator
+- Generator

 - Transmission circuit

 - o Transformer

 - Bus section

 - Shunt compensating device

 - Opening any circuit breaker or loss of any of the following without a fault (See Section 3.4.4)

 - Generator

 - Transmission circuit

-- \circ Transformer
+- Transformer

-- \circ Bus section
+- Bus section

 - Shunt compensating device

 - Single pole of a direct current facility

 - A phase-to-ground fault in a circuit breaker, with normal fault clearing.
 (Normal clearing time for this condition may not be high speed.)

 - Simultaneous permanent loss of both poles of a direct current bipolar facility without an AC fault

 - The failure of a circuit breaker to operate when initiated by an SPS following: loss of any of the following without a fault:

 - Generator

 - Transmission circuit

 - o Transformer

 - Bus section

 - Shunt compensating device

 - The failure of a circuit breaker to operate when initiated by an SPS following a phase to ground with normal fault clearing, on any of the following:

-- Generator
+- o Generator

 - Transmission circuit

-- Transformer
+- o Transformer

-- Bus section
+- o Bus section

 - Shunt compensating device